nhtran93/kolam_signaling/README.md

 ```
 **IMPORTANT NOTE**: Make sure you have enough disk space and working memory left on your computer.
 The statistical models take a while (~2h each) to run and the samples are each up to 2GB big.
 It is recommended to run the statistical models on a cluster computer if possible.

-You can run fit the statistical models one by one using the R script [Fit_models_intecept.R](Fit_models_intecept.R) to run the random incetercept models.
-The code chunks to fit the statistical models are each wrap in an if statement.
+You can run fit the statistical models one by one using the R script [Fit_Models_intercept.R](./Fit_Models_intercept.R) to run the random incetercept models.
+The code chunks to fit the statistical models are each wrapped in an if statement.
 The default of the if statement is FALSE.
 If you want to fit the statistical model, you will have to manually change the if statement into TRUE on the top of the R script.
 The samples should be stored in the your current directory.
-Afterwards, you can [describe](Describe_model_samples.R) the models and run diagnostic plots (Figures shown in the main paper).
+Afterwards, you can [describe](./Describe_model_samples.R) the models and run diagnostic plots (Figures shown in the main paper).
 The plots will be automatically saved in your current directory.

-You can further find the code to run the simulations to solve for the *entropy envelope* in terms of boundary conditions and reproduce the SI Figure 1 in [entropy_evenness_richness_simulation.R](entropy_evenness_richness_simulation.R).
+You can further find the code to run the simulations to solve for the *entropy envelope* in terms of boundary conditions and reproduce the SI Figure 1 in [entropy_evenness_richness_simulation.R](./entropy_evenness_richness_simulaton.R).

 ### Example *kolam* drawings and their corresponding structural and information-theoretic properties